 What is the best way to warm your soul on a wintry evening?
 Embrace the age-old Alpine drink known as Glühwein.

-In this festive post, we show you step-by-step how to make Glühwein that wows you and your guests.
-In addition, you’ll discover the how to drink this cozy libation (also commonly called mulled wine or spiced wine) to fully savor its aromas and flavors.
+In this festive post, we show you step-by-step how to make Glühwein that will wow you and your guests.
+You’ll also discover how to drink this cozy libation (also commonly called mulled wine or spiced wine) to fully savor its season-pleasing aromas and flavors.

 In a holiday hurry?
 Jump ahead to the recipe, click here: The Best Glühwein Recipe.